This post was originally published on July 24, 2017, and was updated on May 21, 2020.

 4. Learn about keywords

-When a customer wants to find a business like yours, they turn to Google and type in certain keywords, like “carpenter in Reno, NV.”
-If you’ve spent time working on your search engine optimization (SEO), then your website will rank above your competitors for the very keywords your customers type in when looking for a plumber.
+When a customer wants to find a business like yours, they often turn to a search engine like Google and type in certain keywords, like “carpenter in Reno, NV.”
+If you’ve spent time working on your search engine optimization (SEO), then your website has a better chance of ranking above your competitors for the very keywords your customers type in when looking for a carpenter.

-Search engine optimization is a series of steps you can follow, which will let Google know which keywords to rank your site for.
+Search engine optimization includes a number of steps you can follow, which will let Google know which keywords to rank your site for.

 To find these keywords do some initial keyword research.
 Then follow the steps below to include those keywords in your website: